Man critically wounded, 2 detained in shooting at Fort Worth apartment complex

 Two people who authorities called “persons of interest” in the shooting were detained by police.
 Officers also did not identify the two people.

-Officers responded to the shooting call shortly before 12:30 a.m. in the 2200 block of E. Berry St. at the Primervera Apartments.
+Officers responded to the shooting call shortly before 12:30 a.m. in the 2200 block of E. Berry St. at the Primavera Apartments.

 Police determined multiple men were involved in a disturbance outside of an apartment.